 The primary use of swaps is to manage interest rate risk exposure.
 Suppose, for example, that the bank sees a market opportunity in five-year fixed rate loans; however, the available funding source for an increase in these loans of \$10 million is three-month CDs.
 This funding would expose the bank to a risk that interest rates rise.
 The bank might choose to make the loans, fund them with CDs, and enter into a long-term \$10 million variable-rate swap.
 If interest rates rise, the bank will pay higher interest on its CDs; but it should also receive higher interest payments from the swap thereby reducing the risk.
 Information about the overall interest-rate risk exposure of the bank, including its swap positions is provided on Report B05.
-On B05, the long swap positions show as positive amounts equal to the notional values of the swaps and short positions show as negative amounts equal to the notional values.
+On B05, the long swap positions show as positive amounts equal to the notional values.
 The net value of swaps across all maturities is always zero as the long and short positions cancel out.